 Lastly, what postpartum women eat can dramatically affect their mood and stress levels.
 The best foods to choose include those rich in calcium (such as dairy products and legumes), foods with lots of vitamin B (such as green, leafy vegetables, and eggs), and foods rich in vitamin D (such as cod, fortified dairy products, and egg yolks).

 The first step toward getting treatment is recognizing the signs of postpartum anxiety and speaking with your physician or therapist.
 They’ll be able to guide you toward treatment and help you find the right healthcare professional for your needs.
 Getting help is easy when you have a support system in place, so consider reaching out to a family member or close friend to let them know you’re struggling.
-Therapy, whether in-person or online, can also be a natural next step to get more help with postpartum anxiety.
+In-person or online therapy can also be a natural next step to get more help with postpartum anxiety.